Specializing in Three Therapy Focus Areas:

 This is when it gets tricky.
 Each scan of the body produces uncertainty and doubt, giving the imagination opportunity to create stories.
 As you imagine the worst, your body’s alarm system sounds off in the form of symptoms of anxiety (racing heart, tightness in the chest, difficulty breathing, jitters, tingling, lightheadedness, nausea, stomach discomfort, sweating, headaches, etc.) giving your imagination additional fuel to create great works of fiction.
 The symptoms are real.
 The thoughts are false.

 With the help of neurocognitive anxiety therapy you can learn and understand what the brain is trying to do, how to reprogram it, and how to separate your fears from what is normal bodily processes.
-CBT therapy can help you process your fears of dying, your fears of living with a worsening condition, or even your fears of relapse.
+Biofeedback focused CBT therapy can help you process your fears of dying, your fears of living with a condition, or even your fears of relapse.

-Most importantly, it can help you separate pre-existing anxieties you might not have realized realized you had.
+Most importantly, it can help you separate pre-existing anxieties you might not have realized you had.
 Being able to look at your stress and worries in a healthier and more productive way.
 Finally, the goal is to find a way to live at peace with your body, even when you have a recurring or permanent health condition.

 Adult ADHD Basic Testing